mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

 referring to the table above we see the subroutine is `checkIfHasPrimary`_.
 The result is the TopologyType changes to ReplicaSetNoPrimary.
 See the test scenario called "Network error writing to primary".

-The specific operation that discovered the error
-MUST abort and raise an exception if it was a write.
-It MAY be retried if it was a read.
-(The Server Selection spec describes retry options for reads.)

 The client SHOULD clear its connection pool for the server: if one socket is bad, it is likely that all are.